costajob/app-servers/README.md

 ### GO
 [Go](https://golang.org/) language is installed by source.
 Go is the favorite of mine between the "modern" languages: is simple, elegant and fast.
-It compiles to native OS bytecode and have CSP built in to favor parallelism.
+It compiles to native OS bytecode and has CSP built in to favor parallelism.
 I am still exploring GO, but as far as i've gone i am pretty happy with it.

 ## Benchmarks